 Where the organisation processes special categories of personal data or criminal records data to perform obligations or to exercise rights in employment law, this is done in accordance with a policy on special categories of data and criminal records data.

-The organisation will update any out of date personal data promptly if an individual advises that his/her information has changed or is inaccurate.
+The organisation will update any out of date personal data promptly if an individual advises that their information has changed or is inaccurate.

 HR-related personal data gathered during the employment, worker, contractor or volunteer relationship, or apprenticeship or internship is held in the individual's personnel file (in hard copy or electronic format, or both), and on HR systems.

 Service-related personal data is gathered using a hard-copy registration form.
 It is also uploaded to our fully GDPR compliant data management system Views, run by our data processor Substance.
-Their own data protection policies can be found here: http://www.substance.net/wp-content/uploads/Substance-GDPR-Statement-V2.pdf
+Their own data protection policies can be found here: Substance Substance -

 The periods for which the organisation holds personal data are contained in its privacy notices to individuals.